yasamins/SSSF-course/Assignments/Week1/W1-Week-assignment.md

 ![Example layout](img/ui2.png)

 ### 3rd step (Wednesday)
-Create new file data.json and copy/paste the spyArray there.
-Delete spyArray from the code and use AJAX to load the array from data.json.
+ * Sort/display by category
+ * Display date

 ### 4h step (Thursday)
 Finish the app by adding additional functionaility:
+ * Create new file data.json and copy/paste the spyArray there.
+Delete spyArray from the code and use AJAX to load the array from data.json.
  * Google Map (or similar) to display the location of selected image
- * Sort/display by category
- * Display date
  * etc...